zeroturnaround/petclinic/README.md

 The application is now accessible at ```https://localhost:9443/petclinic```

+5. Now you can open the project in your beloved IDE, make changes to the code and see JRebel reloading the app on-the-fly

 NB!
 The path in rebel.xml must match the directory that was mapped via command line (/tmp/petclinic)